membase/ns_server/deps/menelaus/doc/API/index.markdown

 services.
 A member of a pool is a Node.
 Pools were later renamed to "clusters" (and the previous concept of cluster changed) so this document may refer to either.
-    * _Statistics_ - Pools provide an overall pool level data view of counters and periodic metrics of the overall system.
+    * _Statistics_ - Pools provide an overall pool level data view of counters and periodic metrics of the overall system. (note, this is missing in version 1.6)
 * Node - A system within a pool.
 Nodes may provide Node-local representations of a service, but are also required to provide or proxy Pool level resources.
 * Bucket - A logical grouping of resources within a pool.
 A bucket provides a